modex-flexmex/oemof-flexmex/docs/overview.rst

 Overview
 ~~~~~~~~

-oemof-flexmex is sector-integrated multi-node energy system model featuring a lot of flexibility options.
+oemof-flexmex is a sector-integrated multi-node energy system model featuring a lot of flexibility options.
 Its region, interconnections and components can be adapted flexibly.

-The model has been developed in the context of the model comparison project FlexMex and builds upon the open energy modeling framework _oemof_.
+The model has been developed in the context of the model comparison project
+`FlexMex <https://reiner-lemoine-institut.de/en/flexmex/>`_ and builds upon the open energy modeling
+framework _oemof_.

+`oemof <https://oemof.org>`_ is an open source, modular toolbox for building energy system models.
+It hosts different libraries for different purposes.
+This model, oemof-flexmex, uses
+`oemof.solph <https://oemof-solph.readthedocs.io>`_ for linear optimisation models and
+`oemof.tabular <https://oemof-tabular.readthedocs.io>`_ for the handling of input data.

-oemof-flexmex defines a data format to run energy system optimization using oemof.solph and oemof.tabular.
-It provides pre- and postprocessing routines
+oemof-flexmex uses these libraries to providee pre- and postprocessing routines to feed the
-to feed the project's harmonized input data into the model and transform the output data into the output data template.
+project's harmonized input data into the model and transform the output data into the output data template.

 Scenarios